criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 <div align="justify">
   <p>
 Back in 2013, when I started my PhD, I would have appreciated to have access to more information and resources.
-Everything done was the product of sailing in a storm, with a boat and only 1 oar.
+Everything done was the product of sailing through a storm, on a old boat with only 1 oar.
 I learned from experience, but the learning path doesn't need to be like this.
 I'm not complaining about anything, I just pretend that if someone is interested in the information, they have access to help that I didn't have.
    </p>
  <p align="right">
     :muscle: don't let anyone get you down :muscle: